HelloWorldDevs/ts-template/README.md

 DNS for this project is handled through [Name Cheap](https://www.namecheap.com/)

-1. Log into Name Cheap as Dan Linn
+1. Log into Name Cheap
 2. Domains > hwdevs.site > "Manage"
 3. Advanced DNS > "Add new record"
 	- Type: A Record